onkarkamtam/vehicle-number-plate-verification/README.md

 * Upload vehicle number plate images for analysis
 * Classifies number plates as compliant or non-compliant
 * Uses a trained AI model based on Google Teachable Machine
-* Supports integration into mobile/web apps for easy accessibility

 ![Screenshot of the Website UI](./images/image2.png)